NetApp/trident/docs/dag/kubernetes/integrating_trident.rst

 Kubernetes Storage Class so that the administrator can define parameters along with labels which can be referenced through Kubernetes Storage Classes as a selector, in a backend-agnostic way.
 Virtual Storage Pools can be defined for all supported NetApp backends with Trident.
-That list includes E-Series, SolidFire/HCI, ONTAP, Cloud Volumes Service on AWS and GCP, as well as Azure NetApp Files.
+That list includes SolidFire/HCI, ONTAP, Cloud Volumes Service on AWS and GCP, as well as Azure NetApp Files.